-Students must be enrolled in at least one unit of credit during May term to live in campus housing during this period.
+Students must be enrolled in at least one unit of credit during May term to live in campus housing during this period unless prior approval has been granted by the Dean of the University or the Dean of Students.
 Student athletes participating in a sport that extends into May term may be exempted from this requirement with the written permission of the athletic director.
 Students who withdraw from the university during winter term cannot attend May term unless readmitted.